Morgellons disease: Managing an unexplained skin condition

 Signs and symptoms

 People who have Morgellons disease report the following signs and symptoms:

 - Skin rashes or sores that can cause intense itching

 - Crawling sensations on and under the skin, often compared to insects moving, stinging or biting

-- Fibers, threads or black stringy material in and on the skin
+- A belief that fibers, threads or black stringy material is in and on the skin

 - Difficulty concentrating